City Museum: How to Enjoy St. Louis’ Best Family Spot

 Climbing Outside the City Museum

 Am I the only one whose kids complain no matter where you say you’re going?
 Especially when the word “museum” is involved?
-Show the kids the online pictures.
-Or these pictures from our trip.
-If these doesn’t make them shut up, just wait until they see the kids climbing all over the outside or airplanes on the roof or castle turrets.
+Show the kids the online pictures of City Museum.
+Or these pictures from our trip like right here!
+If these don’t make them shut up, just wait until they see the kids climbing all over the outside or airplanes on the roof or castle turrets.
 Maybe, just maybe, that will be enough.
 Make sure you tell them not to have any fun.

 If you want to make them hush the complaints ahead of time, go to the museum website and show them what’s available on each level of the museum.
 Not only will this let them know what to expect, maybe you can work out a plan for not-getting-lost by having a scheduled meeting place ahead of time.
 As a disclaimer though, part of the excitement is not knowing what is around the next corner.
 Once your kids apply the word “museum” to this place, maybe all other museums will be met with a bit more optimism?
 One can hope.